linode/linode-cli/wiki/Development/Testing.md

 # Testing the CLI

-**WARNING!** Running the CLI tests will remove all linodes and data associated with the account.
-It is only recommended to run these tests if you are an advanced user.

 ## Running the Tests

 Running the tests locally is simple.
 The only requirements are that you export Linode API token as `LINODE_CLI_TOKEN`::